vfmd/vfmd-spec/spec/for_implementers.md

         referential link tag**

-     2. The matching substring for the first and only parenthesized subexpression in the pattern shall be called the _external reference string_
+     2. The matching substring for the first and only parenthesized subexpression in the pattern is _simplified_ to obtain the _external reference string_

      3. If the _topmost node_ of type _other link node_ is not already
         the _top node_, all nodes above it are popped off and